rushir/burrataboy/_posts/2019-08-12-Pasquale-Jones.md

 Alright, I lied about having the first post out quickly — but for good reason!
 I've been pretty busy with work and while I haven't had time to sit down and write, I have had time to eat.
 So stay tuned for more reviews soon.

-If I had a restaurant it would probably take a lot of queues from Pasquale Jones.
-Allow me to break it down for you: music selections include your favorite New York hip-hop artists, the bathroom soap is from Aesop, they have seats outside, it's located in the heart of Nolita, its close to [my favorite milkshake shop](https://www.milkandcreambar.com/)... and we haven't even gotten to the food yet.
+<strong>If I had a restaurant it would probably take a lot of queues from Pasquale Jones. </strong> Allow me to break it down for you: music selections include your favorite New York hip-hop artists, the bathroom soap is from Aesop, they have seats outside, it's located in the heart of Nolita, its close to [my favorite milkshake shop](https://www.milkandcreambar.com/)... and we haven't even gotten to the food yet.

 ## Rating
 - Taste: 9/10